BasedHardware/omi/README.md

 ## Structure

-There are 2 different apps in these repositories located in different branches and folders.
+There are 3 different apps in these repositories located in different branches and folders.
 Our goal is to merge them into one big project.

-- [Standalone Branch](https://github.com/BasedHardware/friend/tree/apps/AppStandalone) or Folder "": Standalone version of the app that doesn't require any hardware to use it.
+Folder "AppStandalone": Standalone version of the app that doesn't require any hardware to use it.

-- [AppWithWearable Branch](https://github.com/BasedHardware/friend/tree/apps/AppWithWearable) or Folder "AppWithWearable": Wearable-connected version of the app that requires the "Friend necklace" to use it.
+Folder "AppWithWearable": Wearable-connected version of the app that requires the "Friend necklace" to use it.

-- [Main Branch] Branch that contains firmware, hardware, designs and both apps
+Folder "AppWithWearableReactNative": Wearable-connected version of the app that is built in React native

 ## Hardware Buying Guide (<$20 total)